microsoft/TypeChat/README.md

 `OPENAI_API_BASE`| the base URL for your openai endpoint `DEPLOYMENT_NAME`| the name of your Azure deployment

+## Interactive Prompts
+To run a test interactively, type `node [testName].js -i` and then enter a multi-line prompt.
+Enter a blank line to send the prompt and enter 'exit' on a line to end the session.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a